jonghwanhyeon/joblib-progress/README.md

 ```

 # Acknowledgments
-The idea of using `joblib.parallel.BatchCompletionCallBack` is inspired from https://stackoverflow.com/a/58936697/5133167
+The idea of using `joblib.parallel.BatchCompletionCallBack` is referenced from https://stackoverflow.com/a/58936697/5133167